- Andreas Bergthaler Group

 - Denise P. Barlow (retired in 2015)

 Chromatin aberrations play causative roles in leukemia and solid tumors, where epigenetic modifiers are often aberrantly expressed or genetically altered.
+At the same time, their direct link to transcriptional control makes chromatin-modifying enzymes a prime synthetic lethal target in many additional genetically defined cancers.
 Our goal is to systematically study the role of the approximately 400 chromatin modifying proteins in cancer development and progression, and identify key players as potentially druggable targets.

-Based on results from our epigenome-wide shRNA screens, we have focused on small molecules that inhibit the writers, readers and erasers of histone lysine methylation.
-Such compounds will be used as chemical probes to study the function of these proteins, and could also be further developed into new anti-cancer drugs.
+At the same time, we develop innovative phenotypic assays to identify and optimize small molecules that inhibit the epigenetic writers, readers and erasers.
+Such compounds will be used as chemical probes to study the function of these proteins, and could also for a starting point for further development of new anti-cancer drugs.

 Epigenetic modifications play important roles in cell type specification, and small molecule inhibitors of several chromatin modifying enzymes have been shown to increase the efficiency of cellular reprogramming.
 We hypothesize that targeting chromatin can contribute to the formation of therapeutically relevant cell types for regenerative medicine by promoting cellular transdifferentiation.

-We use functional genomics and chemical biology probes, which modulate the activities of chromatin modifying enzymes, to understand epigenetic plasticity in the pancreas.
+We focus on the endocrine pancreas, where several developmentally closely related cell types from the insets of Langerhans.
+We use functional genomics and chemical biology probes to understand epigenetic plasticity between these cell types.
 Our goal is to convert other cell types to insulin-producing pancreatic beta-like cells, which could be used to develop an alternative approach for treating diabetes.

 Stefan Kubicek studied organic chemistry in Vienna and Zürich.
 He received his Ph.D. in Thomas Jenuwein’s group at the IMP in Vienna followed by postdoctoral work with Stuart Schreiber at the Broad Institute of Harvard and MIT in the U.S. He joined CeMM in 2010.

-Kubicek, S et al. Chromatin-targeting small molecules cause class-specific transcriptional changes in pancreatic endocrine cells.
-Proc Natl Acad Sci U S A 2012; 109:5364-9. (abstract)
+Kubicek, S. et al. Chromatin-targeting small molecules cause class-specific transcriptional changes in pancreatic endocrine cells.
+Proc Natl Acad Sci U S A 109, 5364-5369 (2012). (abstract)